pwilmart/ABRF_2020/README.md

 ![slide 19](images/Slide19.png)

 The repo has a separate Jupyter R notebook to do some basic quality control processing.
 The control samples are in blue.
 The infected samples are in red.
 The boxplots of the spectral count distributions have 3 infected samples with low count distributions.
 If we drop those, we still have an 8 by 8 comparison.
 We can also do some clustering analysis.
-The plot on the right is a multi-dimensional scaling plot.
+The plot on the right is a multi-dimensional scaling (MDS) plot.
 The two groups are well separated.
 There are many other R clustering package options that could also be used.

 [QC notebook](https://pwilmart.github.io/TMT_analysis_examples/PXD009019_QC_check.html)